Joyce-xinyue/Joyce-xinyue.github.io/content/en/props/_index.md

 ---

-**Researching women’s fashion in the context of historical trends--From Victorian era to Jazz Age**
+<p class="props-red-text">Researching women’s fashion in the context of historical trends--From Victorian era to Jazz Age</p>

-**Tim Burton’s Corpse Bride uses Victorian-era fashion to show social status and personality.**
+<p class="props-red-text">Tim Burton’s Corpse Bride uses Victorian-era fashion to show social status and personality.</p>

 **Costumes in Corpse Bride: The Vitality of the Dead vs. The Stiffness of the Living**